Limit linear series: combinatorial theory: Reduced divisors

-It has been proven that for any divisor $D$ and point $x$, there exists a unique $x$-reduced divisor denoted by $D_x$ linearly equivalent to $D$ (see \cite{baker2007riemann, amini2013reduced} for graphs and metric graphs, respectively).
-In terms of the chip-firing game, the $x$-reduced divisor is obtained from $D$ by firing all possible chips the closest possible to $x$.
+For each divisor $D$ and each point $x$ in $\Gamma$, there exists a unique $x$-reduced divisor linearly equivalent to $D$, which we denote by $D_x$.
+For graphs, this was proved by Baker and Norine in~\cite{baker2007riemann}.
+The extension to metric graphs was given in~\cite{MZ08}, see also~\cite{amini2013reduced}.